lfy79001/S3Eval/README.md

 # ✨ Features
-SQLEval is a platform for Large Language Model Held-out Evaluation and Analysis.
+S3Eval is a platform for Large Language Model Held-out Evaluation and Analysis.
 It has the following features:
-- **Reasoning**: SQL contains a rich grammar in which each keyword implies a different reasoning capability, and SQLEval can effectively test model reasoning capabilities.
+- **Reasoning**: SQL contains a rich grammar in which each keyword implies a different reasoning capability, and S3Eval can effectively test model reasoning capabilities.
 - **Long-Context Understanding**: The difficulty of long text evaluation is how to collect meaningful texts and tasks, our work can theoretically evaluate any long-context capability of any LLM context windows length.
 - **Controllable Analysis**: This platform allows fine-grained control of data generation.
 Such as detailed attributes of the table, fine-grained difficulty control of the generated SQL, and so on.
 Users have the flexibility to use it to explore more features of LLM.
 - **Dynamic without data leakage**: Randomly construct synthetic data that has never been seen by LLMs, which greatly alleviates data leakage problem in LLM evaluation.